-You must follow the directions of the podiatric surgeon in regards to taking medication, rest, elevation, and reduced amounts of weight-bearing activities.
+You must follow the directions of the podiatric surgeon in regard to taking medication, rest, elevation, and reducing amounts of weight-bearing activities.

 Bunion surgery is done as an outpatient procedure so you can go home the same day of the operation.
 I

 Here are some key points to remember after the procedure: